‘The Affair’ Spoilers For Season 5 Episode 7: Dad And Daughter Deliberate

 On October 13, The Affair starts tying up loose ends as the Showtime show takes its final bow in four more episodes.
-For Season 5 Episode 7, Noah is leveled by his eldest daughter as Whitney grills her dad about why he up and left his family to have a tryst with a waitress.
+For Season 5 Episode 7, Noah is leveled by his eldest daughter as Whitney grills her dad about why he up and left his family to have a tryst with a waitress who is now dead.
 She lets him know how badly he had hurt her mom when he cheated on her and left the family fold.
 Father and son are along in Whitney’s bedroom as they banter.

 Whitney has just cheated on her fiance as her wedding day is fast approaching and she is very confused.
 While addressing him, she states that she never wants to be like her father.
 She never wants to “hurt anyone,” she continues.